Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Method

-Here, $p(S)=\mathbb{E}[ I[\,\lsf{C}{i}_n \ge \lsf{Z}{i}_n\,] \,|\, \lsvel{S}{i}{n}=S]$ is the exercise probability at state $S$ over all the possible simulation sets.
-Third, our look-ahead bias expression is subtly different from that of \citet{fries2005foresight,fries2008foresight}.
+Our look-ahead bias expression is subtly different from that of \citet{fries2005foresight,fries2008foresight}.
 He defines it as the value of the option on the Monte Carlo error in the estimation of the continuation values:

-We argue that this definition is inconsistent because it is based on the alternative backward induction (\ref{eq:backind2}), even though \citet{fries2005foresight,fries2008foresight} investigates look-ahead bias in the LSM method.
-In Appendix~\ref{apdx:fries}, we discuss the difference in detail.
+We argue that this definition is inconsistent because it is based on the alternative backward induction (see footnote \ref{fn:alt}), even though \citet{fries2005foresight,fries2008foresight} claim to deal with the look-ahead bias in the LSM method.

-\subsection{The LOOLSM Algorithm}
+\subsection{The LOOLSM algorithm}

-Look-ahead bias in the LSM method is removed simply by omitting each simulation path from the regression and making the exercise decision on the path from the self-excluded regression.
-In the bias formulation (\ref{eq:bias}), the correlation is eliminated because $\lsvel{V}{i+1}{n}$ is excluded from estimating $\lsvel{C}{i}{n}$.
+We remove look-ahead bias in the LSM method simply by omitting each simulation path from the regression and making the exercise decision on the path from the self-excluded regression.
+The bias formulation (\ref{eq:bias}) is free from the correlation because we exclude $\lsvel{Y}{i+1}{n}$ from the estimation of $\lsvel{C}{i}{n}$.
 Figure~\ref{fig:loocv} illustrates this idea with a toy example with three simulation paths.

-This idea is well known as LOOCV~\citep{hoaglin1978hat}.
-This is a special type of the $k$-fold cross-validation method, where $k$ is equal to the number of data points.
-The adjusted prediction values can be analytically obtained without running regressions $N$ times.
-The prediction value $\vect{C}'$ with the leave-one-out regression is expressed as a correction to $\vect{C}$:
+This idea is well known as LOOCV in statistical learning.
+This is a special type of the $k$-fold cross-validation method, where $k$ is equal to the number of data points $n$.
+We can analytically obtain the adjusted prediction values without running regressions $N$ times.
+We express the prediction error with the leave-one-out regression as a correction to that with the full regression~\citep[(7.64)]{hastie2009ESL}:\footnote{For derivation, see \url{https://robjhyndman.com/hyndsight/loocv-linear-models/}.}